stella3d/job-system-cookbook/README.md

 Check a `Ray` for intersection with a large `Bounds` array in two steps.

-Demonstrates reducing an array of checks to a smaller list of results.
+Demonstrates reducing an array of checks to a smaller list, and using temporarily-allocated job memory.

 ### [Point Cloud Generation & Processing](Assets/Scripts/PointCloudProcessing.cs)